-During the plague of Lever. for a decision as it what surgers with the sick on the departure of Dick, the army inspection, related sion the surgeon on whom the lot chund.
+During the plague of Egypt, lots were drawn for a decision as to what surgeon should remain with the sick on the departure of the troops.
+Mr. Dick, the army inspector, relates that on one occasion the surgeon on whom the lot fell dropped dead.

+In the treaty with Meer Jaffier, Colonel Clive omitted the name of the Gentoo merchant, Omichund.
 This man was induced to expect treasures to the amount of one million for his aid in deposing the Bengal nabob.
 From this disappointment he became speechless, and subsequently insane.